 We use Authorize.net, one of the leading credit card processing companies on the web, to handle all credit card transactions.

 Can I use PayPal to pay for my account instead of a credit card?

-At this time, we don't accept PayPal.
-If using PayPal is important to you, please send a message to us using the contact form, and we'll see what we can do down the road.
+At this time, we don't accept PayPal except for Annual Plans.
+If using PayPal is important to you, please send a message to us using the contact form, and we'll see what we can set up.

 Purchasing Your First Guitar

 Should I purchase an acoustic or an electric guitar?

 Contrary to what most parents think, you shouldn’t necessarily start on an acoustic.
 Sure it might build character and all that, but the simple fact of the matter is acoustic guitars are more difficult to play, mainly because you have to press harder on the strings.
 While this might not seem like a big issue, it can be a deal breaker.
 There is nothing more frustrating than stretching your fingers into position for five minutes only to realize your fingers aren’t strong enough to actually make sound.
 Electric guitars are significantly easier to play and transitioning from electric to acoustic is actually a little easier than the other way around.
 Still, you should buy what most inspires you to practice.